US Army Corps of Engineers NY/NJ Harbor and Tributaries Study

 In 2010, NYC-EJA launched our Waterfront Justice Project, New York City's first citywide community-based resiliency campaign.
 When the City of New York initiated its overhaul of the Comprehensive Waterfront Plan (Vision 2020) in 2010, NYC-EJA began our advocacy campaign to convince the Bloomberg Administration to reform waterfront designations called Significant Maritime Industrial Areas, or SMIA's.
 SMIA's are zones designed to encourage the clustering/concentration of heavy industrial and polluting infrastructure uses.
 There are only seven SMIA's in the City – six of which are all classic "environmental justice" communities (i.e. – the South Bronx, Sunset Park, Red Hook, Newtown Creek, Brooklyn Navy Yard & North Shore of Staten Island) – predominantly low income-communities of color.

-NYC-EJA discovered the six SMIA’s are all in storm surge zones, and that the City of New York had not analyzed the cumulative contamination exposure risks associated with clusters of heavy industrial use in such vulnerable locations.
-In collaboration with Pratt Institute, NYC-EJA prepared GIS maps showing the SMIA’s with storm surge zone overlays.
-Following months of public testimony and media education by NYC-EJA and its members and allies, City officials agreed in 2011 to work with stakeholders to reform SMIA’s and address related community resiliency/climate adaptation issues.
-(To learn more, please read Accomplishments column.)
+NYC-EJA discovered that the SMIA's are all in storm surge zones, and that the City of New York had not analyzed the cumulative contamination exposure risks associated with clusters of heavy industrial use in such vulnerable locations.
+In collaboration with Pratt Institute, NYC-EJA prepared GIS maps showing the SMIA's with storm surge zone overlays.
+Following months of public testimony and media education by NYC-EJA and its members and allies, City officials agreed in 2011 to work with stakeholders to reform SMIA's and address related community resiliency/climate adaptation issues.
+(To learn more, please read the Accomplishments column.)

 For more information on similar initiatives, see NYC-EJA's Community Resiliency and People's Climate March.